BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/04 - Operationalization.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Load and query data into the Data Pool</b></p>

-In this activity, you will load the sample data into your Big Data Cluster environment, and then create and use an External table to load data into the Data Pool.
+In this activity, you will load the sample data into your big data cluster environment, and then create and use an External table to load data into the Data Pool.

 <b>Steps</b>